Propane Fuel Basics

 Also known as liquefied petroleum gas (LPG) or autogas, propane is a clean-burning, high-energy alternative fuel that's been used for decades to power light-, medium- and heavy-duty propane vehicles.

 Propane has a high octane rating and excellent properties for spark-ignited internal combustion engines.
 It is non-toxic and presents no threat to soil, surface water, or groundwater.
 Propane is produced as a by-product of natural gas processing and crude oil refining.
 It accounts for about 2% of the energy used in the United States.
 Of that, less than 2% is used for transportation fuel.
-Its main uses include home and water heating, cooking and refrigerating food, clothes drying, powering farm and industrial equipment, and drying corn.
+Its main uses include home and water heating, cooking and refrigerating food, clothes drying, powering farm and industrial equipment.
 Rural areas without natural gas service commonly rely on propane as a residential energy source.
 The chemical industry uses propane as a raw material for making plastics and other compounds.

 Propane as an Alternative Fuel